usaid-cs/yesterday-i-learned/random.md

 1. The AKM is [strikingly similar][imgur 8] to the AK-47, with AK-47 having a larger sight.
 1. (Unconfirmed) Most deaths from an overdose occur when an addict who has gone clean relapses and administers their old dose without realising that they have lost the tolerance they had built up.
 1. Carrie Fisher had a close relationship with James Blunt, as his post-war therapist.
-1. [Leaving your comfort zone][lifehacker 5] is the only way one can grow.
 1. Always buy LCD monitors in pairs or triplets.
 It is unlikely to be able to get the same monitor again when you want a dual monitor setup.
 1. All [Stanley Cup][wikipedia 161] finals from 1940 to 2015 were won with four points.
 1. [猛龍過江][wikipedia 162] was the only movie directed by Bruce Lee.